TheColeCode/maisha-2021/content/pages/contact.md

 ---
 # For Bookings:

-Please leave your preffered contact information and details about which kind of session you are interested in.
+Please leave your preferred contact information and details about which kind of session you are interested in.